IST-DASLab/peft-rosa/README.md

 Finally, as discussed in the paper, we found it beneficial to warm up with low-rank adapter only (`wl64` schedule), generate the masks, and then restart the training with both adapters activated.
 To do this, we suggest following the steps below, taking advantage of three extra paramters in `RosaConfig`.

 1. First run your RoSA training with `schedule=wl64`, `mask_save_path=./tmp_mask`, and `terminate_after_mask_generation=True` passed into `RosaConfig`, which saves the generated mask (after low-rank warmup) in the `./tmp_mask` file and terminates the run.
-2. Re-run the training with `schedule=default` and `mask_load_path=./tmp_mask`, which loads the masks directly from the file and activates both low-rank and sparse adapter right away.
+2. Re-run the training with `schedule=default` and `mask_load_path=./tmp_mask`, which loads the masks directly from the file and activates both low-rank and sparse adapters right away.